ludlovian/jsrpc/README.md

 ### RpcServer
 ```
-import RpcServer from 'jsrpc/server'
+import { RpcServer } from 'jsrpc'
 server = new RpcServer(options)
 server = RpcServer.create(options)
 ```

 Creates a server.
 Options are the `net`/`http` listen options (e.g. `{ port: 12345 }`), but also include:
 - `callTimeout` timeout for any individual call (in ms) - default 5 sec

-- `idleTimeout` timeout after which server shuts down if no call been made - default 5 min
+Server is an EventEmitter, emitting the following:
+- `start` - when the server has started
+- `stop` - when the server has stopped
+- `call` - on each call with `{ method, params }`

 ### start
 `await server.start()`